What factors cause a high CO reading?

 2. Wright, J., 2020.
 Chronic And Occult Carbon Monoxide Poisoning: We Don’t Know What We’re Missing.

-If the problem persists or has not been resolved by the information provided above, please contact Bedfont or your local distributor for more advice.
+If the problem persists or has not been resolved by the information provided above, please contact your local distributor for more information.
+Find out who your local distributor is from our website here